BJMdotNET/pr1nc3/dates/2019/index.md

 ----

- - [**"PAISLEY PARK IS IN YOUR HEART: A VISIT TO PRINCE'S MAGICAL MINNEAPOLIS KINGDOM -- WITH PRINCE'S MEMOIR JUST OUT AND A REMASTERED "1999" ON THE WAY, IT'S THE PERFECT TIME TO DO A PURPLE-COLORED TOUR OF MINNEAPOLIS."**](https://www.newsweek.com/paisley-park-your-heart-visit-princes-magical-minneapolis-kingdom-1472087) in [Newsweek](https://www.newsweek.com/) on 15 November 2019 about Academy Award, Chappelle's Show (TV show), Electric Fetus (place), First Avenue (place), George Clinton, Grammy Award, James Brown, memoir, merchandise, motorcycle, museum, Stevie Wonder, Super Bowl, vault ([mirror](https://web.archive.org/web/*/https://www.newsweek.com/paisley-park-your-heart-visit-princes-magical-minneapolis-kingdom-1472087))
+ - [**"PAISLEY PARK IS IN YOUR HEART: A VISIT TO PRINCE'S MAGICAL MINNEAPOLIS KINGDOM -- WITH PRINCE'S MEMOIR JUST OUT AND A REMASTERED "1999" ON THE WAY, IT'S THE PERFECT TIME TO DO A PURPLE-COLORED TOUR OF MINNEAPOLIS."**](https://www.newsweek.com/paisley-park-your-heart-visit-princes-magical-minneapolis-kingdom-1472087) in [Newsweek](https://www.newsweek.com/) on 15 November 2019 about Academy Award, Chappelle's Show (TV show), Electric Fetus (place), First Avenue (place), George Clinton, Grammy Award, James Brown, memoir, merchandise, Michael Jackson, motorcycle, museum, Stevie Wonder, Super Bowl, vault ([mirror](https://web.archive.org/web/*/https://www.newsweek.com/paisley-park-your-heart-visit-princes-magical-minneapolis-kingdom-1472087))

 ----